Yuxi-Labs/gptp-core/README.md

 Notes:
 - To call providers, set `run: true` in `executePrompt` and configure provider credentials.
  - `gptp:play` prints resolved messages and hashes, plus model output (great for debugging interpolation).
  - One run targets one provider.
-Change `connections.active` to switch providers; there’s no built‑in fan‑out.
+Change `connections.active` to switch providers; there's no built-in fan-out.

 ---

-## 🧪 Try it (end-to-end)
+## Try it (end-to-end)

 Below is a minimal flow to run a sample prompt and format the output as markdown.